When you get a big cucumber from the garden, you make pickles!

 - dash, pepper, if desired

-Next up, combine the vinegar, salt and turmeric in a medium saucepan.
+Next up, combine the vinegar, water, salt and turmeric in a medium saucepan.
 Bring to a boil.

 While the brine is coming to a boil, prepare the jars.
 Place one garlic clove (peeled), a dill head, 1 tsp. minced onion, a pinch of red pepper flakes, a dash of pepper, if desired and 1/2 tsp. mustard seeds.